I need to make some things clear. I use the word “depression” a lot. That’s because that’s one of the focuses of this blog

 THERE IS A HUGE DIFFERENCE BETWEEN FEELING BLUE FOR A FEW DAYS AND EXPERIENCING FULL BLOWN CLINICAL DEPRESSION.
 THE WORDS WE USE MUST BE ACCURATE.

 I have not referred to my moods once in these past fifteen years as depression.
 I say I’m feeling a little down or if it goes on for a few days I will say I’m going through a rough patch.
-Remember, I know what it feels like to be clinically depressed (meaning needing some outside intervention) and while I’ve been anxious, fearful, worried, “down”, I have not been depressed these last fifteen years and I’m careful to make that distinction.
+Remember, I know what it feels like to be clinically depressed (meaning needing some outside intervention) and while I have been anxious, fearful, worried, “down”, I have not been depressed these last fifteen years and I’m careful to make that distinction.

-For one thing, if you label yourself as depressed you might actually find yourself there if you keep using the word “depression”.
+For one thing, if you label yourself as depressed you might actually end up there if you keep using the word “depression”.
 A couple of weeks ago, I had some very “low mood” days for almost a week.
 It was while we were at the cabin and it is highly unusual for me to be anything but happy when I’m there.
 I have to be honest, I was afraid.
 I was worried I might be heading down that dark path of depression after so many years.

 I had handled it really well.